pglevy/sms-com/5ws.md

 These are not your grandmother's piano lessons.
 This is a musical project that I will coach you on to meet your goal.

-I teach popular music on the piano through playing by earianoand voice.  using chord-based system, by doing creative project planning and coaching.
+I teach popular music on the piano through playing by ear, core foundation of rhyth, using chord-based system, by doing creative project planning and coaching.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyNzc5NDA3NCwtMTkzNjExNDAxNSwtNz
+eyJoaXN0b3J5IjpbMzE5NzQ5MzMwLC0xOTM2MTE0MDE1LC03NT
-UxNjUwMjQ1LC0xMjE4MjIxODI1LDExODQyNTQxMDksLTE2Mzky
+E2NTAyNDUsLTEyMTgyMjE4MjUsMTE4NDI1NDEwOSwtMTYzOTIz
-MzMwNzgsLTg4MzMzNDAxNiwtMjA4ODc0NjYxMl19
+MzA3OCwtODgzMzM0MDE2LC0yMDg4NzQ2NjEyXX0=
 -->